alemarco96/DECAF/CONFIGURATION_GUIDE.md

       The path to the corpus file of MS-MARCO passage dataset v1.

-    * `[string] launch.corpus.CAsT1920.msmarco_duplicates_filename`
+    * `[string] launch.corpus.CAsT1920.msmarco_duplicate_filename`

-      The path to the duplicates file for MS-MARCO passage dataset v1, provided by the organizers of TREC CAsT.
+      The path to the duplicate file for MS-MARCO passage dataset v1, provided by the organizers of TREC CAsT.

     * `[string] launch.corpus.CAsT1920.treccar_corpus_filename`